robotology/robotology-superbuild/README.md

 ### System Dependencies
 To run a human dynamics estimation scenario, we need a Windows machine to install the Xsens suit SDK for getting the sensory information of the human motions from [Xsens](https://www.xsens.com/) and [ESD USB CAN driver](https://esd.eu/en/products/can-usb2) to get the FTShoes/FTSkShoes sensory information.
 Refer to [Xsens](#xsens) and [ESDCAN](#esdcan) for more information about the dependencies.

+## Event-driven
+This profile is enabled by the `ROBOTOLOGY_ENABLE_EVENT_DRIVEN` CMake option.

+### System Dependencies
+The steps necessary to install the system dependencies of the Core profile are provided in operating system-specific installation documentation.

 Dependencies-specific documentation
 ===================================